Sebski123/p-ktane/README.md

 - [ ] Modules on back?
 - [ ] Add presets from KTANE?
 - [ ] Variable amount of strikes?
+- [ ] Use 14-segments for strike indicator?
 - [ ] Better leaderboard?
 - [ ] Way to enter name?
 (Password module?)
 - [ ] Better system for swapping modules?